Accessibility & Open Minds Ann Arbor, LLC

-My offices are located in Suite 1500, on the second floor.
-Entering from the front of the building requires climbing a flight of stairs from the ground to the second level.
-An elevator is accessible from the rear entrance of the building.
+Open Minds Ann Arbor’s offices are located in Suite 1500, on the second level.
+Entering from the front of the building (Carpenter Road side) requires climbing a flight of stairs from the ground to the second level.
+An elevator is located at the rear entrance of the building (Gross Road side).
 Please note that the building lacks an automatic door opener.

-An accessible unisex restroom is located within the office suite.
+An accessible gender inclusive restroom is located within the office suite.

-If you have a hearing impairment, please don’t hesitate to make me aware so that I can be as intentional as possible in my communication with you.
-If you use assistive technology, I am happy to discuss how we might be able to use it to facilitate your treatment.
+If you have a hearing impairment, please don’t hesitate to make Michelle aware so that she can be as intentional as possible in her communication with you.
+If you use assistive technology, she is happy to discuss how it might be used to facilitate your treatment.

-If you or members of your family are ASL speakers, I am open to exploring the feasibility of obtaining ASL interpretation in order for you or your family members to participate in treatment.
+If you or members of your family are ASL speakers, Michelle is open to exploring the feasibility of obtaining ASL interpretation in order for you or your family members to participate in treatment.

 Scent-free Environment/Environmental Sensitivity

-We have a scent-free policy for our office environment as a courtesy to those who have a sensitivity to strong odors.
+Michelle and her colleagues have a scent-free policy as a courtesy to those who have a sensitivity to strong scents.

-Please be advised that two therapy dogs work in our office.
-One of my colleagues has two beautiful golden retrievers, Leo and Pippa, who work with her.
-If you are allergic to dogs, please alert me.
+Please be advised that two therapy dogs work in the office suite.
+Leo and Pippa take turns working with one of the therapists.
+If you are allergic or fearful of dogs, please alert Michelle.
 Reasonable efforts are made to vacuum regularly to minimize pet dander.
-If I am aware that you or a family member has an allergy, we will make every effort to vacuum common areas prior to your appointments.
+If you or a family member has an allergy, every effort will be made to vacuum common areas of the suite prior to your appointments.

-Some people, especially those who have diagnoses of ADHD or Autism Spectrum Disorder, are sensitive to certain kinds of sensory stimulation.
-If you or your child experience sensitivity to noise, light, particular textures or smells, or other sensory stimuli, it would be helpful for me to know in advance of our appointment so I can minimize any discomfort that may be caused by sensory sensitivities as much as possible.
+Some people are sensitive to certain kinds of sensory information.
+If you or your child experience sensitivity to noise, light, particular textures or smells, or other sensory stimuli, it would be helpful for Michelle to know in advance of your first appointment so she can be responsive to your needs.

-The lighting in our office suite is lit mostly by fluorescent lights, which can be uncomfortable for some people.
-We have replaced the overhead lighting in our waiting area with LED lighting.
-I use non-fluorescent lamps and natural light in my offices as much as possible.
+The lighting in the office suite is lit mostly by fluorescent lights, which can be uncomfortable for some people.
+Overhead lighting in the waiting area has been replaced with LED lighting.
+Michelle uses non-fluorescent lamps and natural light as much as possible in her personal offices.

 Service animals are always welcome.
-We have two therapy dogs working in our office.
+Two therapy dogs work in the office.

-At this point, my website is not fully accessible.
-My technological skills were significantly stretched in designing it.
-I hope in the future to be able to have assistance in making it accessible to screen readers.
+At this point, Michelle’s website is not fully accessible.
+Her technological skills were significantly stretched in designing it, but hopefully in the future it will be made accessible to screen readers.

-Please let me know if you would like large print materials.
-I’m happy to provide forms and other resource materials to you in large print if you make me aware of your need/preference.
+Please let Michelle know if you would like large print materials.
+Forms and resource materials can be provided in large print upon request.